devrockstech/hugo-publish/content/docs/gha/gha-runner.md

 ## Deploy Runner Controller
 ---
+The first chart will create a Kubernetes deployment made up of 1 replica (Pod), by default.
+But, if desired, you can pass overrides to the Helm chart in order to add extra, high-availability replicas to this deployment.
+It also creates other things, such as roles, role bindings, and service accounts.
+Lastly, it will create multiple new Custom Resource Definitions (CRD) in your cluster.

+The point of this deployment is to run the various "Controllers" that are used to manage and orchestrate the ARC system.

+You only need to install this chart once, as this 1 controller deployment can manage multiple different runner scale sets.
 Use the following command to download the GitHub Actions Runner Controller Helm Chart in the current directory:

 ```bash